 However, conventional mindfulness-based approaches can often be prohibitive due to time demands (a typical MBI takes place over an 8-week course), geographical accessibility, a participant’s mobility or functional impairments, and/or financial or other resource limitations (Shore et al., 2018).
 To address this issue, a small number of studies have investigated the use of brief mindfulness-based interventions (B-MBIs) for reducing paranoia and anxiety, with some promising results (e.g., Nguyen, 2018; Shore et al., 2018).
 B-MBIs typically comprise 3-6 short group training sessions delivered over the course of 1-2 weeks, often using an online delivery format (Lloyd et al., 2016; Shore et al., 2018).
 Reduced time demands and increased accessibility in the case of online approaches, makes B-MBIs particularly relevant for sub-clinical paranoia and anxiety conditions that have a high prevalence in the general population, especially in a pandemic climate where face-to-face contact can be problematic.

 There also exists promising evidence for the effectiveness of brief nature connectedness and nature-imagery interventions on anxiety and mental health more generally (e.g., McEwan et al., 2019; Nguyen & Brymer, 2018).
 In this context, nature connectedness (not to be confused with nature exposure), can be conceptualised as “the affective, cognitive, and experiential relationship individuals have with the natural world or a subjective sense of connectedness with nature” (Nisbet et al., 2009, p.
 719).
-People living in urban area who are less connected to nature, owing perhaps to the extinction of experience, have been found to benefit more through building nature connectedness (McEwan et al., 2019).
-This provides promise for such approached given observations of increased anxiety and paranoid thinking (amongst other mental health problems) in urbanised versus rural, natural like environments (Sundqvist et al., 2004).
+People living in urban areas, especially those who are less connected to nature, have experienced significant improvements in mental health through increasing nature connectedness (McEwan et al., 2019).
+This provides promise for such approaches given observations of increased anxiety and paranoid thinking (amongst other mental health problems) in urbanised versus rural environments (Sundqvist et al., 2004).

+It should also be noted that nature connectedness itself is increasingly being viewed as a desirable outcome owing to the links to both mental wellbeing (Pritchard et al., 2019) and pro-nature behaviours (Mackay & Schmitt, 2019; Richardson et al., 2020).
+At present, brief interventions that bring about sustained improvements in nature connectedness are limited in number.
+Existing brief interventions also tend to focus on prompting greater noticing and engagement with nature, for example the noting three good things in nature approach (Richardson & Sheffield, 2017).
+Therefore, the current study is also of interest as an intervention to increase nature connectedness, particularly given mindful awareness of nature has been found to improve nature connectedness (Nisbet et al, 2019).

-Given that both B-MBI and brief nature connectedness interventions have shown promise for ameliorating paranoia or anxiety symptoms, an obvious next step is to explore whether a brief intervention combining both mindfulness and nature connectedness components is acceptable and effective for individuals suffering from these conditions.
-Such an intervention would be consistent with traditional approaches to contemplative practice, where for thousands of years, mindfulness and connectedness to nature (and other phenomena) have been used in combination to foster wellbeing and spiritual growth (Van Gordon et al, 2018).
+Furthermore, given that both B-MBI and brief nature connectedness interventions have shown promise for ameliorating paranoia or anxiety symptoms, an obvious next step is to explore whether a brief intervention combining both mindfulness and nature connectedness components is acceptable and effective for individuals suffering from these conditions.
+Such an intervention would be consistent with traditional approaches to contemplative practice, where for thousands of years, mindfulness and connectedness to nature (and other phenomena) have been used in combination to foster mental health and spiritual growth (Van Gordon et al, 2018).
 More specifically, “meditative awareness can be used to enhance the restorative and balancing qualities of nature … and spending time in nature can in turn enhance meditative awareness.”
 (Van Gordon et al., 2018, p.1656).

 Thus, the aim of the present study was to investigate the effects of an online brief mindful nature-connectedness intervention (B-MNCI) on paranoia and anxiety symptoms in a non-clinical sample.
 This was seen as an essential precursory empirical stage to directly comparing B-MNCIs with B-MBIs and brief nature connectedness interventions in future studies (i.e., subject to salutary outcomes in this study).